Jira is getting a fresh new look and navigation

 This page is for team-managed projects

-If the lower-left of your project sidebar says you're in a company-managed project, check out these company-managed project articles instead.
+If you're in a company-managed project, check out these company-managed project articles instead.

-Learn more about the difference between company-managed and team-managed projects.
+More about the difference between company-managed and team-managed projects.

 This page describes each of the board rules you can add to your team-managed projects and gives an example of why you might want to use one.
 Learn how to add a rule to your team-managed project board.

-Assign an issue to someone
+Assign a work item to someone

-You can assign issues to:
+You can assign work items to:

 • The reporter, usually the person who created it

-• No one, making the issue unassigned
+• No one, making the work item unassigned

 • A specific person in your project